 The sweet fruits of citrus can be eaten fresh, juiced, zested, dried, or made into marmalades, butters or candied rinds.
 Stone fruits and berries can be eaten fresh; made into jams, jellies and chutneys; cooked into delicious pies and breads; frozen into sorbets and made into many other delectable dishes.
 Fruit such as dates can be dried, made into date syrup or fermented into vinegar.
 Nuts from pecan, almond, and walnut trees are rich in essential oils and protein and can be processed for eating and/or pressed for their oils.
 Olives can be pressed for their oil or cured, dry salted or otherwise seasoned to eat in the long tradition of their European origins.

-University of Arizona olive harvest pressed into oil and bottled.
-Each five-gallon bucket of harvested olives yields about 20 ounces of olive oil.
+Olives harvested from trees at the University of Arizona were pressed into oil and bottled.
+Each 5-gallon bucket of olives yielded about 20 ounces of olive oil.

 Peaches canned for later eating and use in baked goods.

 Ironwood seeds soaked and sprouted for use in salads.

 CAUTION: Never eat anything that is not properly identified.
 It is your responsibility to ensure that all fruits, nuts, seeds, pods and other edible products of trees and shrubs are correctly identified and safe to eat before eating them or serving them to others.